 Dr.Clef: It's not a child, Konny, it's a monster, the worst kind of monster, one that hides in plain sight, makes you love it before it butchers you alive.

-- At one point Dr. Clef caused a massive containment breach and killed several personnel in an attempt to kill SCP-239, an 8-year-old girl capable of manipulating reality.
+- In one Tale, Dr. Clef caused a massive containment breach and killed several personnel in an attempt to kill SCP-239, an 8-year-old girl capable of manipulating reality.
+Justified as he made the attempt to terminate SCP-239 because she was afraid of him and her Reality Warper powers made that into reality.
 After she's put into a medically-induced coma and Clef is detained, he asks the interviewer if he's ever seen the show Gargoyles.

 - Assuming that the puppets are children, nearly all of the villains of the Don't Hug Me I'm Scared series.